What is an Explainer Video and How It Works?

 This means making sure that you’re considering how people are going to be searching for videos like yours and how you can get your videos to the top of the SERPs.
 This means including keywords and key phrases in your headline, so search engines and internet users can find your videos easily.

 An easy way to do this is using tools like the Google Keyword Tool so you can easily find and source keywords that are trending and popular, allowing you to have a maximum reach with your intended audience.
-You can also use the writing guides on websites like Academadvisor to write SEO-optimised headlines.

 When it comes to Google, the search engine giant allows you to use 66 characters for your headline before cutting you off the edge of the page.